Syncing 10,000 leads/mo? GET A DEMO

 Check out this event ad, for example:

-Then, you can use the data generated from LinkedIn members who have interacted with the ad, much similar to other LinkedIn ads.
+You can also use the data generated from LinkedIn members who have interacted with the ad, much like other LinkedIn ads.

 After collecting this data, move your leads’ data to your CRM, where you can nurture them.
-This data also enables you to create matched audiences on LinkedIn and improve your campaign’s targeting, and consequently increase your conversions.
+This data also enables you to create matched audiences on LinkedIn and improve your campaign’s targeting.

-If your event doesn’t lead to a better return on investment, you need to optimize your goals.
-Also, you’ll want to set a new strategy or get help from lead management tools or event professionals to set matters right.
+If your event doesn’t lead to a better return on investment, you’ll want to set a new strategy.
+Or, you should get help from lead management tools or event professionals to set matters right.

 How to write a LinkedIn post about an event?